idec-teams/2024_Evolution_Suisse/docs/documentation/protocols.md

 7. Set the excitation wavelength to 465 nm and the detection wavelength to 510 nm and start the protocol
 8. Analyse readout with the software analysis tool “Absolute Quantification/Second Derivative Maximum”
-9. Threshold cycle (CT) values, which indicate the cycle number at which the fluorescence from the amplifying DNA exceeded a predefined threshold, can be converted to PFU/mL using previously constructed standard curved. qPCR results with CT > 30 can be considered as absence of phages
+9. Threshold cycle (CT) values, which indicate the cycle number at which the fluorescence from the amplifying DNA exceeded a predefined threshold, can be converted to PFU/mL using a previously constructed standard curved. qPCR results with CT > 30 can be considered as absence of phages

 ## Site-directed mutagenesis for substrate degron modification
 1. Prepare a reaction mix in a PCR tube as indicated here (see Report for the corresponding primers):